 1. THE GIRL ON THE TRAIN, by Paula Hawkins.
 (Riverhead) A psychological thriller set in London.

-1. BEING MORTAL, by Atul Gawande.
-(Metropolitan/Holt) The surgeon and New Yorker writer considers how doctors fail patients at the end of life and offers suggestions for how they can do better; the subject of a PBS documentary.
+3. BEING MORTAL, by Atul Gawande.
+(Metropolitan/Holt) The surgeon and New Yorker writer considers how doctors fail patients at the end of life and how they can do better.

 Advice, How-To and Miscellaneous